-In order to fully derive climate impacts, warming levels will need to be complemented by additional information, such as their associated CO2 concentrations (e.g., fertilization or ocean acidification), composition of the total radiative forcing (aerosols vs greenhouse gases, with varying regional distributions) or socioeconomic conditions (e.g., to estimate societal impacts).
-More fundamentally, while a global warming level is a good proxy for the state of the climate (Cross-Chapter Box 11.1 in Chapter 11), it does not uniquely define a change in global or regional climate state.
-For example, regional precipitation responses depend on the details of the individual forcing mechanisms that caused the change (Samset et al., 2016), on whether the temperature level is stabilized or transient (King et al., 2020; Zappa et al., 2020), on the vertical structure of the troposphere (Andrews et al., 2010), and, in particular, on the global distribution of atmospheric aerosols (Frieler et al., 2012).
-Another aspect is how Earth system components with century to millennial response time scales, such as long-term sea level rise or permafrost thaw, are affected by global mean warming.
+In order to fully derive climate impacts, warming levels will need to be complemented by additional information, such as their associated CO2 concentrations (e.g., fertilization or ocean acidification), composition of the total radiative forcing (aerosols compared with GHGs, with varying regional distributions) or socio-economic conditions (e.g., to estimate societal impacts).
+More fundamentally, while a global warming level is a good proxy for the state of the climate (Cross-Chapter Box 11.1), it does not uniquely define a change in global or regional climate state.
+For example, regional precipitation responses depend on the details of the individual forcing mechanisms that caused the change (Samset et al., 2016); on whether the temperature level is stabilized or transient (King et al., 2020; Zappa et al., 2020); on the vertical structure of the troposphere (Andrews et al., 2010); and, in particular, on the global distribution of atmospheric aerosols (Frieler et al., 2012).
+Another aspect is how Earth system components with century-to-millennial response time scales, such as long-term sea level rise or permafrost thaw, are affected by global mean warming.
 For example, sea level rise 50 years after a 1°C warming will be lower than sea level rise 150 years after that same 1°C warming (Chapter 9).

 Also, forcing or response patterns that vary in time can create differences in regional climates for the same global mean warming level, or can create non-linearities when scaling patterns from one warming level to another (King et al., 2018), depending on whether near-term transient climate, end of the century, equilibrium climate or climate states after an initial overshoot are considered.

 In spite of these challenges, and thanks to recent methodological advances in quantifying or overcoming them, global warming levels provide a robust and useful integration mechanism.
-They allow knowledge from various domains within WGI and across the three WGs to be integrated and communicated (Cross Chapter Box 11.1).
-In this report, Chapters 4, 8, 11, 12 and the Atlas provide information specific to certain warming levels, highlighting the regional differences, but also the approximate scalability of regional climate change, that can arise from even a 0.5°C shift in global-mean temperatures.
-Furthermore, building on WGI insights into physical climate system responses (Cross-Chapter Box 7.1 in Chapter 7), WGIII will use peak and end-of-century global warming levels to classify a broad set of scenarios.
+They allow knowledge from various domains within WGI and across the three WGs to be integrated and communicated (Cross-Chapter Box 11.1).
+In this report, Chapters 4, 8, 11, 12 and the Atlas provide information specific to certain warming levels, highlighting the regional differences, but also the approximate scalability of regional climate change, that can arise from even a 0.5°C shift in global mean temperatures.
+Furthermore, building on WGI insights into physical climate system responses (Cross-Chapter Box 7.1), WGIII will use peak and end-of-century global warming levels to classify a broad set of scenarios.

-Cumulative CO2 emissions
+Cumulative Carbon Dioxide Emissions